MASQ-Project/Node/README.md

 ```

 #### If you're using Windows
-Substratum Node utilizes a Web3 crate to facilitate Blockchain communications.
+SubstratumNode utilizes a Web3 crate to facilitate Blockchain communications.
 The Web3 crate depends on OpenSSL for TLS
 when connecting over HTTPS.
 Some setup for a proper Windows build environment may be needed.
 You have two choices: a) install
 OpenSSL and allow it to be dynamically linked at compile time b) download an OpenSSL binary and set `OPENSSL_STATIC`
 and allow it to be statically linked at compile time.